quickapps/docs/en/developers/events-system.rst

 Registering Listeners
 =====================

-By default in CakePHP you must create an instance of your Event Listener class and then attach it to the `EventManager <http://book.cakephp.org/3.0/en/core- libraries/events.html#global-event-manager>`__, in order to make this easier QuickAppsCMS’s will automatically load all event listeners classes within plugin’s "Event" directory.
+By default in `CakePHP <http://book.cakephp.org/3.0/en/core-libraries/events.html
+#registering-listeners>`_ you must create an instance of your Event Listener class
+and then attach it to the `EventManager <http://book.cakephp.org/3.0/en/core- libraries/events.html#global-event-manager>`__, in order to make this easier QuickAppsCMS’s will automatically load and register all event listeners classes within plugin’s "Event" directory.
 That is, if you want your "Blog" plugin’s listener classes to be automatically loaded you must place these classes as follow:

 ::